-- USTF Health and Safety Committee has produced COVID-19 Safety Manual and the "USTF Operational plan during Covid-19 pandemic: Protocols and Procedures" to help its employees and students to continue working safely and manage the risks associated with running the university. - This includes practical measures you should take, including: - Sufficient cleaning - Good hygiene - Adequate ventilation - Keeping a distance - USTF shall regularly consult its workforce on health and safety matters to help reduce COVID-19 risks. - USTF shall also make sure that any controls you identify do not increase other risks. - None of these control measures can help manage the transmission of COVID-19 on their own. our risk assessment should identify a package of measures.
+USTF Health and Safety Committee has produced COVID-19 Safety Manual and several releases of the "USTF Operational plan during Covid-19 pandemic: Protocols and Procedures" bases upon the Ministry of Education releases regarding covid-19 updates "Operation of educational establishments during the pandemic: protocols and Procedures".
+This is to help its employees and students to continue working safely and manage the risks associated with running the university..

+- This includes practical measures you should take, including: - Sufficient cleaning - Good hygiene - Adequate ventilation - USTF shall regularly consult its workforce on health and safety matters to help reduce COVID-19 risks. - USTF shall also make sure that any controls you identify do not increase other risks. - None of these control measures can help manage the transmission of COVID-19 on their own. our risk assessment should identify a package of measures.